Deadly Yosemite National Park Fire Doubles In Size, Shuts Major Route

 Pacific Gas and Electric has de-energized its power lines in the park, leaving it, as well the El Portal and Foresta areas, without electricity.

-The fire “may eventually become a major threat” to the park, Daniel Swain, a climate scientist with University of California, Los Angeles told USA Today.
+The fire “may eventually become a major threat” to the park, Daniel Swain, a climate scientist with the University of California, Los Angeles, told USA Today.

 Officials ID Firefighter Killed While Battling Ferguson Fire Near Yosemite; Raging Wildfire Grows to 9,000 Acres https://t.co/YUCNY4cnyq pic.twitter.com/vhUbSA2Gkw